 Due to the strict requirements for establishing the cause of harm in medical negligence cases, engaging an experienced Las Vegas medical malpractice attorney is highly recommended.

-In Las Vegas, Nevada, the law firm of Bertoldo, Baker, Carter and Smith has years of experience in medical malpractice, helping clients recover the maximum compensation that they are legally entitled.
+In Las Vegas, Nevada, the law firm of Bertoldo Carter Smith & Cullen has years of experience in medical malpractice, helping clients recover the maximum compensation that they are legally entitled.

 We welcome your call to us today at (702) 505-8115 to arrange to speak to one of our attorneys in a free initial consultation.